Zanderskier/Proxmox-Cluster-over-Tailscale-VPN/README.md

 Adds resilience and scalability to homelab projects

+Tailscale IPs are part of a private virtual network (Tailnet): When you connect devices via Tailscale, they are assigned IP addresses in a private IP range (typically in the 100.x.x.x block).
+This is a part of the WireGuard-based VPN network and is used for communication within the Tailscale network.

+Private IP Range: The 100.x.x.x addresses that Tailscale assigns to devices are part of the reserved private address space for Tailscale networks, not public IP addresses.
+While "100" in the first octet might seem like a public IP address at first glance, it’s specifically reserved for private networks like Tailnet.
+These addresses are not routable on the global internet, and external entities cannot access these IPs directly.

+Zero-trust encrypted networking: Tailscale uses WireGuard to create a secure mesh network, ensuring that all communication between devices is encrypted and cannot be easily intercepted by third parties.
+The Tailscale IPs are strictly for communication within your private Tailscale network, meaning they cannot be accessed publicly or through traditional routing mechanisms on the internet.

 ---
 ## 💡 Lessons & Use Cases
 Ideal for homelab enthusiasts, developers, and edge deployments